ContentGraz/OER/brand-driven-content-strategy-1.md

-# Message architecture - content audit - content types: Three building blocks of a brand driven content strategy.
+# Three building blocks of a brand driven content strategy:  Message architecture - content audit - content types

-A brand-driven content strategy helps an organization to figure out its values and differentiators.
+A brand-driven content strategy helps an organization to figure out and to convey its values and differentiators.
 It shapes the path for all future content decisions.

-Boston-based content strategist Margot Bloomstein has developed, practiced and reflected on *brand driven content strategy* as a specific approach to content strategy over a long period of time.
+Boston-based content strategist Margot Bloomstein has developed, practiced and taught *brand driven content strategy* over a long period of time.
 In this lecture she presented and discussed the basics of her approach with a lot of  examples from her own practice.

 <figure>
 <caption>In her inimitable, always positive manner, Margot Bloomstein took the students by the hand, spoke about her own experiences and taught along the way how a brand driven content strategy can solve business problems.
 </caption>
 </figure>

-Towards the end of the 90ies user orientation became an important motto in web development and web design (although often not in the practice of companies).
-User orientation is often understood as the most important guideline in content strategy.
-But if an organization is communicating only to meet user needs its business value becomes unrecogonizeable and its brand becomes generic.
+Towards the end of the 90ies user orientation became an important motto in web development and web design (although not necessarily in the practice of companies).
+User orientation is often proclaimed as the most important guideline in content strategy.
+But if an organization is communicating only to meet user needs its business value may become unrecognizeable and its brand generic.
 The course “Brand Values & Message Architecture” focuses on the role and the needs of brands and on ways to solve brand related challenges through content strategy.

 The lecturer Margot Bloomstein is a passionate content strategist with more than 20 years of experience in the field.
-She has developed her own method to create a brand driven content strategy.
-Brand driven content strategy is the lense through which she looks at content strategy.
+Brand driven content strategy is the lense through which she looks at our discipline.
 “It is not the only one, but it is one right way”, Bloomstein explains.

 ![](pics/creating-a-message-architecture-workshop.jpg)

-Margot Bloomsteing understands the development of a brand driven content strategy as a 5 step process.
+Margot Bloomsteing conceives the development of a brand driven content strategy as a 5 step process.
 The three fist steps are:

 - the elaboration of a message architecture
 - a brand oriented content audit
 - the definition of the most appropriate content types.

-## Message architecture: the translation of brand values into communication goals
+## Message architecture: from brand values to communication goals

 The message architecture is the organizing principle of a brand oriented content strategy.
-By precisely carving out a message architecture an organization can define actionable communication objectives based on what is most important and valuable to it.
+By precisely carving out a message architecture an organization can define actionable communication objectives based on what is most important to it.
 A message architecture does not consist of the brand's values themselves.
 It is a guide for external communication.
 It sets the direction of how an organization should communicate with its audience to get its message across.
+Since all businesses and organizations are dealing with constraints, such as limited time or budget, the message architecture represents the most important communication goals in a prioritized order.
 “A message architecture is a hierarchy of communication goals; as a hierarchy, they're attributes that appear in order of priority, typically in an outline.”
-(Bloomstein, 2012, S.20) Since all businesses and organizations are dealing with constraints, such as limited time or budget, the message architecture represents the most important communication goals in a prioritized order.
+(Bloomstein, 2012, S.20)

 As an example Margot Bloomstein showed the message architecture of a medical laboratory: